 - Private Career Colleges Act

-- Microsoft Office Suite
+- Microsoft Office suite

 - Microsoft Outlook

-- Google Mail, Docs, and Calendar
+- Google Mail, docs, and Calendar

-- Communicate with internal staff
+- Communicating with internal and external stakeholders

-- Position location: North Bay, Ontario
+- Position Location: North Bay, Ontario

-- Work environment: Office position
+- Work environment: Office

 - Hours of work: 40 hours per week